Congressional caucus: Party caucuses and conferences in the United States Congress

-The largest caucuses are the party caucuses and conferences in the United States Congress, which are the partisan caucuses comprising all members of one house from one party (either the Democrats or the Republicans) in addition to any independent members who may caucus with either party.
+The largest caucuses are the party caucuses comprising all members of one house from one party (either the Democrats or the Republicans) in addition to any independent members who may caucus with either party.
 These are the House Democratic Caucus, House Republican Conference, Senate Democratic Caucus and Senate Republican Conference.
 The caucuses meet regularly in closed sessions for both the House of Representatives and the Senate to set legislative agendas, select committee members and chairs and hold elections to choose various floor leaders.
 They also oversee the four Hill committees, political party committees that work to elect members of their own party to Congress.

 Ideological conferences

 Ideological congressional caucuses can represent a political party within a political party.
 In the United States two-party dominant political system, these congressional caucuses help congregate and advance the ideals of a more focused ideology within the two major relatively big tent political parties.
 Some caucuses are organized political factions with a common ideological orientation.
 Most ideological caucuses are confined to the House of Representatives.
+The rosters of large caucuses are usually listed publicly.
+Members of Congress are not restricted to a single ideological caucus, creating overlaps between the organizations.